-Ether value after acetylation is determined for volatile oils, quality of which is characterized by the quantity of alcohols, such as linalool, geraniol, cytronelol in 1g of the volatile oil.
+Ether value after acetylation is determined for volatile oils, quality of which is characterized by the quantity of alcohols, such as linalool, geraniol, cytronelol in 1g of the volatile oil. ©CNC Department, NUPh, 2017

-Uses of drugs containing essential oils
+Uses of MPM containing essential oils

+- Pharmacy

 - Perfumery

 - Food technology

 - Miscellaneous industries (as starting materials for the synthesis of the active principles of medicines, vitamins, and fragrances).